MERA-Evaluation/MERA_CODE/datasets/code_correctness/README.md

 Evaluation of the correctness of the written code for Python, Java and Go.
 Correctness means the absent of any errors including SyntaxError, Runtime Error etc. and the successful tests passing as well.

-Evaluated skills: code classification, Instruction following, Perception (Python, Java, Go), Code correctness classification
+Evaluated skills: Instruction following, Perception (Python, Java, Go), Code correctness classification

 Contributors: Elena Bruches, Ivan Bondarenko, Daniil Grebenkin, Oleg Sedukhin, Roman Derunets, Georgii Mkrtchyan, Vadim Alperovich